You can sink a lot of money into furniture. If you dont buy carefully,

 what the designer pays.
 More commonly, designers charge a flat fee or hourly

-fee and may also collect a markup on the items purchased.
+fee, and may also add a markup to the items purchased.

 Because the client pays one way or another, we favor an arrangement in